MDAnalysis/UserGuide/doc/source/formats/reference/data.rst

 .. important::

     Lennard-Jones units are not implemented.
-See :ref:`units-label` for other recognized values and the documentation for the LAMMPS `units command`_.
+See :ref:`units` for other recognized values and the documentation for the LAMMPS `units command`_.